 Why it's done

-Ultrasound is used for a variety of reasons, including to:
+Ultrasound is used for many reasons, including to:

-- View the uterus and ovaries of a pregnant woman and assess her fetus
+- View the uterus and ovaries during pregnancy and monitor the developing baby's health

 - Diagnose gallbladder disease